Hilbert's paradox of the Grand Hotel: Prime powers method

 Send the guest in room $i$ to room $2^i$, then put the first coach's load in rooms $3^n$, the second coach's load in rooms $5^n$; in general for coach number $c$ we use the rooms $p_{c}^n$ where $p_{c}$ is the $c$th odd prime number.
 This solution leaves certain rooms empty (which may or may not be useful to the hotel); specifically, all numbers that are not prime powers, such as 15 or 847, will no longer be occupied.

-(So, strictly speaking, this shows that the number of arrivals is less than or equal to the number of vacancies created.
-It is easy to show, by a bijection, that the number of arrivals is also greater than or equal to the number of vacancies, and thus that they are equal, despite having empty rooms.)
-(The algorithm works equally well if one interchanges $n$ and $c$, but whichever choice is made, it must be applied uniformly throughout.)
+Strictly speaking, this shows that the number of arrivals is less than or equal to the number of vacancies created.
+It is easy to show, by a surjection (such as mapping to the coach number), that the number of arrivals is also greater than or equal to the number of vacancies, and thus that they are equal, despite having empty rooms.

+The algorithm works equally well if one interchanges $n$ and $c$, but whichever choice is made, it must be applied uniformly throughout.

 Prime factorization method

-Each person of a certain seat $s$ and coach $c$ can be put into room $2^s 3^c$ (presuming c=0 for the people already in the hotel, 1 for the first coach, etc.).
+Each person of a certain seat $n$ and coach $c$ can be put into room $2^n 3^c$ (presuming c=0 for the people already in the hotel, 1 for the first coach, and so on).
 Because every number has a unique prime factorization, it is easy to see all people will have a room, while no two people will end up in the same room.
-For example, the person in room 2592 ($2^5 3^4$) was sitting in on the 4th coach, on the 5th seat.
+For example, the person in room 2592 ($2^5 3^4$) was sitting in the 4th coach, on the 5th seat.
 Like the prime powers method, this solution leaves certain rooms empty.
 (In particular, any room with a number divisible by any prime other than 2 and 3 is empty.)